-This theme aims to provide a step change in capability and filling of knowledge gaps to enable robust characterisation and quantification of hazards and risks, including how they are communicated within the research communities and more widely.
-This will be done through activities relating to three sub themes:
+This theme sought to provide a step change in capability and filling of knowledge gaps to enable robust characterisation and quantification of hazards and risks, including how they are communicated within the research communities and more widely.
+This was done through activities relating to three sub themes:

 Whilst there are many evolving methods for looking at present day hazards their robustness and intercomparability are not well understood.
 As many stakeholders start their engagement through considering their current risk, the Government has highlighted this as an important research area.
 A major task is to significantly improve understanding of present day hazards through progress in interpreting and using observational data and a variety of modelling approaches.
 This task includes detailed evaluation of specific methodologies, such as the UNSEEN approach or using other long-simulations of the historic period, as well as the development of new techniques.

-New work will be commissioned to provide better information on future change for different lead times (from a season ahead to many decades or more) with particular emphasis on extending methods to provide decision-relevant scenarios, including better addressing the most extreme changes and plausible worse-case scenarios.
+Through UKCR, new work was commissioned to provide better information on future change for different lead times (from a season ahead to many decades or more) with particular emphasis on extending methods to provide decision-relevant scenarios, including better addressing the most extreme changes and plausible worse-case scenarios.
 An increasing body of decision and adaptation literature has highlighted both a need for such scenarios (e.g. for sensitivity testing) and a lack of research producing them.
 The CCRA and adaptation reporting power gap analyses also highlight a need for new understanding of multiple hazards occurring in a short space of time and factors affecting the repeat of hazards.
-The research on climate hazards should provide both new quantification of hazard as well as improved understanding of the mechanisms causing the hazards.
+The research on climate hazards included both new quantification of hazard as well as improved understanding of the mechanisms causing the hazards.

 Risk perception, tolerance and communication

 Suitable communication approaches will need to be developed and tested that allow the communication of risk information across the different research communities involved in this programme, to practical users of the programme output, and to the wider community, focusing e.g., on coastal risks, flooding, water scarcity and overheating.
-In this programme a particular challenge is to better quantify current and evolving weather and climate risk attitudes in the UK amongst different publics and different sectors.
+A particular challenge is to better quantify current and evolving weather and climate risk attitudes in the UK amongst different publics and different sectors.
 For climate resilience this must take account of the interaction of messages and policies on both mitigation and adaptation.
 It is also necessary to produce new understanding of how individual risk perceptions can contribute to a UK tolerance for risk, taking account of how conflicting information and ethical dimensions are treated.
-Research in this programme should go beyond previous studies to understand not only trends in risk perception but to provide more information on the drivers of these views for different stakeholders.
+Research in this programme sought to go beyond previous studies to understand not only trends in risk perception but to provide more information on the drivers of these views for different stakeholders.
 The practical use of this research will be important in the climate service demonstrators where research findings can be applied in particular impact domains.
-The research will also inform theme 2.